OwlSoul/GetPlaneFromPCL/README.md

 # GetPlaneFromPCL
 This is an Entry task for Yandex Self-Driving Meetup 2019.
 The goal is to find a road plane in the LIDAR Point cloud.
-It is stated that if more than 50% of PCL points are on or near anough (closer than parameter *p*) to the plane, it's our road plane.
+It is stated that if more than 50% of PCL points are on or close enough (closer than parameter *p*) to the plane, it's our road plane.
 That's it.
 Data is taken from the stdin, and the result is printed to stdout.

 **Usage:** `cat input1.txt | ./get_plane.py`